Is your newborn farting alot? At first, it's funny and cute. But how can you help your baby and relieve their tummy trouble if they have a lot of gas?

 It’s a great idea to have both of these drops in your bag.
 Both are safe for baby, and can be used anytime gas seems to be bothering your baby.

 As a rule of thumb, gripe water is a little weaker (easier on the tummy) than drops.
-Here's a great gas drop to consider.
+Colic Calm Gripe Water is a great option to try as it's one of the most popular drops among moms.

 8. Tummy Time